PatilShreyas/FirebaseRecyclerPagination/app/README.md

         mAdapter.stopListening();
     }
 ```
-- Thus, we have implemented Firebase Recycler Pagination.
+Thus, we have implemented Firebase Recycler Pagination.
--Thank You !
+Thank You !